How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

 1) \emph{Range join ($\varepsilon$-Join) \cite{DBLP:journals/vldb/SilvaALPA13}.} It pairs all entities that have a similarity no smaller than a user-defined threshold $\varepsilon$.
 Numerous efficient algorithms for $\varepsilon$-Join between two collections of token sets have been proposed~\cite{DBLP:conf/www/BayardoMS07,DBLP:conf/icde/ChaudhuriGK06,DBLP:journals/pvldb/BourosGM12,DBLP:journals/pvldb/DengLWF15,DBLP:conf/sigmod/DengT018,DBLP:conf/sigmod/ZhuDNM19,DBLP:journals/pvldb/MannAB16,DBLP:journals/tods/XiaoWLYW11}.
 All of these techniques produce the exact same set of candidates, but most of them are crafted for high similarity thresholds (above 0.5), which is not the case in ER, as shown in Table \ref{tb:joinConfiguration}.
 For this reason, we employ \emph{ScanCount}~\cite{DBLP:conf/icde/LiLL08}, which is suitable for low similarity thresholds.
-In essence, it builds an inverted list on all tokens in token set collection $B$ and for lookup of a query token set $a\in A$, it performs merge-counts on the posting lists of all tokens in $a$.
-Then, it returns all sets that exceed the similarity threshold $\varepsilon$.
+In essence, it builds an inverted list on all tokens in the entity collection $\mathcal{E}_1$ and for the lookup of a query entity/token set $e_i\in \mathcal{E}_2$, it performs merge-counts on the posting lists of all tokens in $e_i$.
+Then, it returns all pairs that exceed the similarity threshold $\varepsilon$.

-2) \emph{k-nearest-neighbor join (kNN-Join) \cite{DBLP:journals/vldb/SilvaALPA13}.} Given two collections, $A$ and $B$, it pairs each element in $a\in A$ with the $k$ most similar elements in $B$ that have distinct similarity values, i.e., $a$ may be paired with more than $k$ elements if some of these elements are equidistant from $a$.
+2) \emph{k-nearest-neighbor join (kNN-Join) \cite{DBLP:journals/vldb/SilvaALPA13}.} Given two collections, $\mathcal{E}_1$ and $\mathcal{E}_2$, it pairs each entity in $e_i\in\mathcal{E}_2$ with the $k$ most similar elements in $\mathcal{E}_1$ that have distinct similarity values, i.e., $e_i$ may be paired with more than $k$ entities if some of them are equidistant from $e_i$.
 The kNN-Join is not commutative, i.e., the order of the join partners matters.
 An efficient technique that leverages an inverted list on tokens that are partitioned into size stripes is the \emph{Cone} algorithm~\cite{DBLP:conf/sigmod/KocherA19}, which is crafted for label sets in the context of top-$k$ subtree similarity queries.
 To increase the limited scope of the original algorithm, we adapted it to leverage ScanCount.